 You don’t have to be selling at an event to engage with people.
 Your business can have a booth that gives away free water, food, or your own products.
 You could sponsor an event and speak about your industry and business.
 Get creative with how you show up at these events and people will remember your business.

 4. Make your audiences remember your brand with summer swag

 How will your audiences remember your business and brand when you’re not directly engaging with them or putting content in front of them?
 Take your summer marketing efforts to the next level by giving away summer swag (promotional merchandise).
-Many businesses choose to purchase pens with their brand logo or name on it and give that away to customers because it’s inexpensive and simple.
+Many businesses choose to purchase pens with their brand logo or name to give away to customers because it’s inexpensive and simple.
 While this is still a tactic practiced today, you’re smarter than that.
 To really blow your audience’s minds, think even bigger.